 Managing Dental Anxiety and Fear

-The overwhelming fear of dental appointments can be a common cause of anxiety.
-Many people visualize a drill-wielding man in a white coat just waiting to cause pain and remove teeth.
-The reality, however, is very different.
+While many people do not enjoy visiting the dentist, most of these people fear their treatment will be painful.
+They imagine a drill-wielding man in a white coat just waiting to cause pain and remove teeth — however, the reality is very different.

 Common Dental Fears: